craftingcity/The-Known-World/World Notes/Underdark/Locations & Holdings/Ootool.md

 Most of the population of Ootool is non-humanoid fungals.
 Some humanoids reside in Ootool, some of which are fungal.

 ## Defenses
-Ootool is capable of defending itself with spores if nece
+Ootool is capable of defending itself with spores if necessary, but it is mostly reliant on its inhabitants for protection.

 ## Notable Locations
 Ootool currently resides in an area of ancient power and current plot significance.
 It would be useful for Ootool's area to be well defined.

-Gimble sells weapons - poor imitations of typical humanoid weaponry that packs quite a powerful effect into an otherwise despicable blade.
-Tungle Ciim sells potions - brewed from the pollen of Ootool.
-Conspicuous Temple - the lair of [[The Whitimores]].
+One portion is maintained by the Scale Clan of trogladytes who travel with Ootool and defend it while reaping their reward - multicolored fungal scales.
+These are greatly important to their culture.

+- Temp

+One portion is maintained by a group of mutated humanoids.
+They call eachother Servitors.
+Each sports a fungal growth from an orifice of theirs.

+- Largegate
+-

+Three central portions are maintained by a group of fungaloids.
+They do not welcome outsiders, but will gladly work with them for mutual gain.

+- Tunnel Maze
+- Central Stalks
+- Regrowth Chamber